The nominations process for 2023 is now closed.

 The Outstanding Personal Tutor Award, sponsored by YGAM, is designed to give recognition to tutors who provide extraordinary service to their students and their learning community.
 The award will acknowledge and celebrate the contributions of staff whose primary responsibility is to support individual learners to develop and progress.
 The Outstanding Personal Tutor Award recognises innovative tutoring techniques, the quality of practice, the impact an individual tutor makes and the standards to which they work.

 Nominations are invited from across the Further Education and Training Sector and open to anyone undertaking a 1:1 role supporting learners to achieve.
 Job titles for relevant nominees may include, but are not restricted to Tutor, Mentor, Learning Coach and Tutor/Assessor.

-The three finalists will be invited to attend the FETN Annual Conference in November where the overall winner will be announced.
+The three finalists will be invited to attend the FETN Annual Conference taking place on 10th November 2023 at the Quays Hotel Sheffield where the overall winner will be announced.

 The nominee should be practicing as a Personal Tutor1 at the time of nomination, and will have completed at least 1 full academic year as a personal tutor in their current organisation.